aernesto/IndieK/docs/installation.md

 sudo dnf install "tex(standalone.cls)"
 ```

-Optionally, you may want to install a software that allows you to open a `.png` image file from the command line.
+Optionally, you may want to install an application that allows you to open a `.png` image file from the command line.
 On Fedora 26, I personally use [`feh`](https://feh.finalrewind.org/).

 ## Installing IndieK